 Masterful modern sculpture: the Israel Museum

 The Israel Museum is the city’s big-hitter, a sprawling complex showing everything from ancient artefacts to the Dead Sea Scrolls (housed in its own repository, the Shrine of the Book) to leading names in European modern art such as Van Gogh and Cezanne.
 For a moment of repose, though, head to the the Billy Rose Art Garden, designed by Isamu Noguchi in the mid-1960s.
 From Henry Moore to Anish Kapoor and the recent acquisition of a Tracey Emin bronze, The Mother, this is a wonderful way to experience sculpture, with panoramic views of the city as the backdrop.
-Don’t miss American designer James Turrell’s Space That Sees – a square aperture cut into the ceiling of a specially designed room, where visitors can meditate on the surprisingly ever-changing Jerusalem sky.
+Don’t miss American artist James Turrell’s Space That Sees – a square aperture cut into the ceiling of a specially designed room, where visitors can meditate on the cloudless Jerusalem sky.

 For cocktails: HaSadna – The Culinary Workshop